Bite-sized potato skins are easy to make and as easy to eat. Loaded with your favorite nacho toppings, this is a perfect game-day appetizer!

 - Fill each with a spoonful of the bean mixture, then top generously with cheese.

 - Broil for about 5 minutes, or until the cheese is melted.

 - Serve with all your favorite toppings and enjoy!

 Aside from the fact that these were down-right delicious, here are a few other things I loved about this potato skins recipe:

 - The ingredients are super affordable

-- The size of the poppers make them easy to eat
+- The size of the poppers makes them easy to eat

 - You can easily adapt this to feed however many people you’re having over.

-- Every person can decide exactly how they want their skins!
+- Every person can decide exactly how they want theirs!

-- If anyone has allergies in the group, you can easily keep theirs safe by making them on a separate tray (or even just on tin foil) and load them up with whatever that person needs!
+- If anyone has allergies in the group, you can easily keep theirs safe by making them in separate bathces (or even just on tin foil) and then load them up with whatever that person needs!

 - This recipe is gluten-free and nut free already